Improving DM estimates using low-frequency scattering-broadening estimates: Tests on Simulated Data

 \subsection{Effect of scatter-broadening on DM Estimates}

 We used \texttt{DMCalc} \citep{krishnakumar_et_al2021} on these simulated pulsar profiles to estimate the DMs for all the cases.
 In order to run \texttt{DMCalc}, we selected a high S/N ratio (from the 2000 S/N case) template for each case.
 The DMs were estimated for the simulated data-sets spanning the range of S/N for all the three cases: NS, CS and VS. The results are presented in Figure~\ref{d4before}, where the plots of estimated DMs are shown after subtracting the injected DMs for simulated data-sets with S/N equal to 20 and 400, and the amplitude of DM variations equal to 0.0001.
 The mean difference between the estimated and the injected DMs over all epochs and its standard deviation are also listed in the third and fifth columns of Table \ref{mean-sd}, respectively.
-The DM errors are plotted in the top panel of Figure \ref{dmesnr}.

-As the pulse is without scatter-broadening in the NS case, the estimated DMs were consistent with the injected DMs for the full range of S/N, with the mean difference smaller than the DM error.
+As the pulse is without scatter-broadening in the NS case, the estimated DMs were consistent with the injected DMs for the full range of S/N, with the mean difference smaller than the DM uncertainty.
 In the CS and VS cases, where the simulated data-set consists of scatter-broadened pulse, the DMs were estimated with a bias, seen as offsets in Figure \ref{d4before} and significant mean difference in Table \ref{mean-sd}.
 The bias is smaller for the VS case than for the CS case.
-While these results hold for different S/N, the median uncertainty in the estimated DMs varies with S/N as expected.
-This variation is shown in Figure~\ref{dmesnr}.
-While the median DM error increases with decreasing S/N below S/N of 50, the median DM error is almost the same for S/N greater than 50.
-The median DM error was larger for VS as compared to the CS case for S/N less than 50.

 The standard deviation in Table \ref{mean-sd} gives an idea of the variability in the DM estimates over all the epochs.
 The estimated DMs had larger variability for cases with S/N less than 50.
 Another interesting feature in our results is that the variability was larger for the VS case as compared to the CS case, suggesting a larger fluctuation of DM estimates for pulsars showing variable scatter-broadening with observation epochs.
 These trends were consistent for all cases of DM variations.